CodingOnWindowsOS/Tableau/DataDevQuest Challenges/Day Zero Project Hierarchy.md

 <details>
   <summary>Click to begin reading the tutorial.</summary>

 Create an environment (.env) file and place it in the same directory as the python file dedicated to this tutorial for ease-of-access.
 The contents of the .env file used for this tutorial can be found below.
+Replace the values with those corresponding to your Tableau Server or Tableau Cloud instance.

 TABLEAU_SERVER_FULL_URL=https://10ax.online.tableau.com/#/site/sqlshortreads
 TABLEAU_SERVER_SITE_ID=sqlshortreads